So we are drinking a...

 Around 1,200 years later, the Royal Court in England turned the saint's day into a ritual of courtly love and it has remained so ever since.

-Why not impress your Valentine with one of our carefully selected and romantically-themed 20 best Valentine's Day cocktails?
+Why not impress your Valentine with one of our romantically-themed 20 best Valentine's Day cocktails?